 This intervention is know as passive, meaning that an individual can benefit from just listening as long as the person feels calm and safe, focusing on the music.
 SSP brings people from a state of hyperarousal (fight or flight, defensiveness, cautious or nervousness) to a feeling of safety or calmness.
 SSP is designed to stimulate nervous system regulation by exercising and systematically challenging the auditory system with specifically processed or filtered music.
 When your hyperarousal state (flight or flight) is decreased, their social engagement system can work properly.

-Results so far have included: calmer individuals, better sleep, less auditory hypersensitivity, and better listening.
+Results so far have included: calmer individuals, better sleep, increased ability to tolerate eye contact, greater facial expression and social responsiveness, less auditory hypersensitivity, and better listening.
 Doing SSP helps to set the stage for other interventions to make them more effective.
 For children it is recommended that the parents also do the SSP along with their child.
 Everything is synergistic and what affects one will affect the other family members.

 Once your physiological and emotional state is calm, it is expected that you will be more open to social interactions, less affected by environmental noises and more receptive to therapy.